nacular/doodle/docs/display.md

 }
 ```

-### Add Views to the Display to make them top-level.
+### Add Views to the Display to make them top-level

 The Display has a `children` property that contains all its direct descendants.
 These top-level views have no
 `parent` and are the top-most ancestors of all other Views in an app.
 An app can have any number of these Views.